 by Nandor Szotak December 9th 2018

-Making a loop to climb the 2 tallest peak on O'ahu.
+Making a loop to climb the 2 tallest peaks on O'ahu.

-The route started at the Ka'ala trailhead, and soon we veered off the trail and headed towards Kalena in search for our trail called Start Trek.
+The route started at the Ka'ala trailhead, and soon we veered off the trail and headed towards Kalena in search of our trail called Start Trek.

 Alex knew where to take the right turn, so after a mile or so, we were already started ascending this steep ridge, which gradually got steeper and steeper.
-Waianae Steve who knows this mountains like nobody else, said that took them weeks to explore this area and to establish the route.
+Waianae Steve who knows these mountains as nobody else said took them weeks to explore this area and to establish the route.

 After 2 hours finally we made it to the top of Star Trek which is actually a 2861 ft tall peak.